chrisco210/TempChamberView/README.md

 Push a new instruction onto the instruction stack.

 Requires a valid session.
 This should only be done from the included web interface

-Requires an authorization header containing a key with the permission WRITE_INSTRUCTION

 ## Sensor API
 ### api/sensors
 Get the most recent sensor data from the reference egg as json